This section explains how to configure and personalize several aspects of the tool. It covers the following topics:

 - Configure the period/s to compute the usage statistics: Last day, Last month and/or All time.

 - Configure the element/s over which to calculate the usage statistics: User, User Agent and/or Query.

 - Configure the connection details to the Virtual DataPort server containing the views over the Denodo Monitor requests log (needed to calculate the usage statistics), as explained before.

 - Database: the database where the views were created.
 If no value is specified in this field, the database of the Connection URI will be used.

 - View Name: the name of the view to query the usage statistics.
 The default value usage_statistics_src will be used if no value is specified in this field.

-- Once you get to this step, you have everything configured but nothing is shown in the new statistics tab from the details page.
+Once you get to this step, you have everything configured but nothing is shown in the new statistics tab from the details page.
 This is because no statistics were computed yet.
 The next step, is to make the Data Catalog process the information stored in Denodo Virtual DataPort to compute and show the statistics.
-To do that, there are several options, as explained below.
+To do that, there are two options, as explained below.

 Computing Usage Statistics¶

 After having configured the Data Catalog to show the usage statistics, it needs to compute them.
 There are two ways to achieve this:

 You can use Denodo Scheduler to plan the computing of the statistics in an incremental way.
 Denodo Scheduler retrieves the raw data from the Denodo Monitor and loads it incrementally in the cache (with the new usage data).
 You have to follow these steps: